Behavioral Review

 What the difference shows

-The default response names the right policy neighborhood, then leaves the policyholder to find the actual house.
+The current response names the right policy neighborhood, then leaves the policyholder to find the actual house.
 It mentions deductibles, covered services, coinsurance, the EOB, appeals, policy documents, and member services, but it never tells the user which explanation is most likely or what to inspect first.

 A policyholder could leave knowing that insurance rules exist while still not understanding the decision that changed their reimbursement.

 The AVA-shaped response keeps the claim outcome at the center.
-It narrows the likely explanations, points the user to the specific place in the EOB where the answer should appear, explains what each finding would mean, and asks for the one document that can move the exchange forward.
+It narrows the likely explanations, points the user to the specific place in the EOB where the answer should appear, explains what each finding would mean, and asks for the document that can move the exchange forward.

-Retrieve should pull the claim evidence that makes the answer usable: EOB fields, line-item reductions, adjustment reasons, deductible status, network status, plan rules, service dates, and appeal timing when available.
+Retrieve establishes what the answer can stand on.
+The useful evidence is the claim artifact that explains what changed the payment: EOB fields, line-item reductions, adjustment reasons, deductible status, network status, plan rules, service dates, and appeal timing when available.
+When that evidence isn’t available, the assistant should say what to look for instead of falling back to generic policy language.

 Does your system feel off?

-Human-Grade Behavioral Review is an interaction-layer review category for the part of AI products users actually experience: the exchange itself.
+Human-Grade Behavioral Review is an interaction-layer review category for the part of AI products users experience: the exchange itself.

 Many AI failures don’t belong to just one team.
-The model may be capable, the interface reasonable, the policy safe, and the retrieval decent, while the interaction still feels vague, overlong, hard to trust, or unfinished.
+The model may be capable, the interface reasonable, the policy safe, and the retrieval decent, while the interaction still feels vague, excessive, unfinished, or hard to trust.
 Human-Grade review gives teams a defined way to inspect that behavior directly before they spend more time changing the wrong part of the system.

 A review also gives the team language for what it’s already seeing.
 It names behaviors that may be recognizable in practice but hard to describe clearly across the product, giving the team a common object to discuss.
-One advantage is meetings can move from competing interpretations about what feels off toward clearer decisions about what deserves attention next.
+That helps meetings move from competing interpretations of what feels off toward clearer decisions about what deserves attention next.

-The first read can stay narrow or expand depending on what the material shows and what the team needs to decide.
+The first review can stay narrow or expand depending on what the material shows and what the team needs to decide.

-Human-Grade Report — scoped
+Human-Grade Report — scoped to fit

 Advisory Engagement — starts at $20K

-To ask about fit, scope, NDA, invoicing, or the right review option: [email protected]
+To ask about fit, scope, NDA, invoicing, or the right review option:

 All materials and communication are treated as confidential.
 NDAs are welcome and can be handled before or after purchase.